cph-cachet/carp.sensing-flutter/carp_mobile_sensing/README.md

     ),
   );

-  // define which devices are used for data collection
+  // Define which devices are used for data collection.
-  // in this case, its only this smartphone
+  // In this case, its only this smartphone.
   Smartphone phone = Smartphone();
   protocol.addMasterDevice(phone);